 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long, 8 feet wide, and stands 8 feet tall, with about 5 tons of debris included.
+The 40-yard roll-off measures 22 feet long by 8 feet wide and stands 8 feet tall, with about 5 tons included on the haul.

 Sized for commercial builds and large tear-outs, the 40-yard container is the largest roll-off for multi-phase jobs.